Postgraduate Course: Core Competencies for HR Professionals (CMSE11380)

 The objective of this course is to provide a solid theoretical foundation for HRM functions and activities whilst facilitating the development of practical HRM skills.
 The primary purpose is to assist learners in raising the level of skill which they deploy when managing themselves and their relationships with others at work.
 Students will be able to:

-The course provides the students with a wide understanding and development of skills that are of particular significance to effective higher-level people management and provide opportunities for applied learning and continuous professional development, through examples and topics such as professional identity, employer branding, decision making, performance management, teamwork addressed in lectures.
+The course provides the students with a wide understanding and development of skills that are of particular significance to effective higher-level people management and provide opportunities for applied learning and continuous professional development, through examples and topics such as recruitment, selection, training and development addressed in lectures.

 Class exercises and case study examples are used to facilitate interactive student discussions by critical reflection on theory and practice from an ethical and professional standpoint.

 Essays and individual e-portfolios (in form of group presentations and final case study) are presented as opportunities for students to analyse topics by critically summarising multiple viewpoints and making related recommendations for policy and practice.